-The corn head is designed only for harvesting in the direction of planting (row dependant) and for the specified row widths.
+The corn head is designed only for harvesting in the direction of planting (row dependent) and for the specified row widths.
 Harvesting performance can greatly deteriorate if the corn head is used in other conditions for which it is not intended.
 Deterioration in performance can result if:

-- The corn head is positioned too high or too low during harvesting - The corn head is used to harvest crops other than corn.
+- The corn head is positioned too high or too low during harvesting - The corn head is used to harvest crops other than corn or sunflowers when properly equipped with a sunflower kit.